In this article we will take a closer look at ACH payments, with particular focus on the list of ACH return codes.

 If you are familiar with the concept of ACH returns, then you can just skip this section and read on.

-After that, the ACH operator verifies the account details and availability of funds on the specified bank account.
+After payment submission, the ACH operator verifies the account details and availability of funds on the specified bank account.
 If the account details are incorrect and/or the payment amount is not there, then the merchant has to return the funds.
 ACH operator’s requirement to return the funds after the ACH transaction couldn’t be processed is called an ACH return.
 Sometimes the term ACH return is used to denote the whole processes we’ve just outlined.

 ACH return codes: definition